 Level 1 - Squatting side breakfall

 Squat down into a little ball, standing on the balls of the feet, as you did when learning how to do rear breakfalls.
 Cross your arms in front of your chest.
-Tuck the chin -- we cannot stress that enough.
+Tuck your chin -- we cannot stress that enough.
 Then, extend one leg straight forward, as though your were doing a traditional Russian folk dance.
 This will feel awkward, and one may feel like you will topple over, but that's okay, falling is the next step!

 Roll towards the extended leg.
 Keep the other leg bent, with its foot flat against the mat.
 Upon landing, forcefully exhale with nogare breathing.
 Slap the mat with the hand closest to the ground; the arm lands last, and remains straight, and at a 45° angle from the body.